tytydraco/yessleep/out/Ive_been_stuck_at_the_Youth_With_Psychic_Abilities_facility_since_I_was_twelve_On_Christmas_Eve_I_managed_to_get_out.md

 But because somewhere, deep, deep down, twisted in traumatised eyes filled with agony, I think part of him didn't even want to do this.

-“What you did, Johnson,” he whispered, “Fifteen years ago.
+“What you did, J,” he whispered, “Fifteen years ago.
 I want you to do it again.”

 Turning to the others, the boy grinned.